craignicholson/docker-quickstart/UBUNTUINSTALL.md

 sudo cat /etc/group | grep docker
 sudo groupadd docker
 sudo usermod -aG  docker $USER

 # Log out and log back in so that your group membership is re-evaluated.
 sudo docker run hello-world
 sudo docker pull httpd

+# is this needed on ubuntu???
 # Configure docker to run on boot
 # sudo systemctl enable docker